 Holiday sales are expected to skyrocket to $656 billion this year, which means retailers need to step up their game if they’re going to get a piece of that pie, according to Retail Customer Experience.

-This means ramping up marketing efforts – in the store, around the community, on social media and other digital advertisements – to ensure people know the different sales, promotions, items or services a business is providing during this busy shopping season.
-For business owners concerned about the costs of these efforts, a small business loan might be a great way to get the manpower, supplies and marketing materials to make the most out of this period of frantic consumer spending.
+This means ramping up marketing efforts – in the store, around the community, on social media, and in other digital advertisements – to ensure people know the different sales, promotions, items, or services a business is providing during this busy shopping season.
+For business owners concerned about the costs of these efforts, a small business loan might be a great way to get the manpower, supplies, and marketing materials to make the most out of this period of frantic consumer spending.